nikolaDrljaca/xurl/README.md

 * Given the database structure, we store:
   * 70 bytes at least per record, for 1b records that's ~70GB (minimum)
   * 36 (id) + 7 (key) + 19 (time) + ~8(db) + x(url)
-* This is a high-read, low-write service, so should be optimized for reading
+* This is a high-read, low-write service -> should be optimized for reading.

-Key creation strategy:
+#### Key creation strategies

 * Use an incrementing counter and base62 encoding
   * This assumes the base62 alphabet is used for keys.
   * Each key creation the counter is incremented and that value is encoded with base62 resulting in the key.